UK Finance Glossary

 - EIS — Enterprise Investment Scheme

 - A tax relief encouraging investment in small UK companies.
-Offers 30% income tax relief, CGT deferral and loss relief, but high-risk investments.
+Offers 30% income tax relief (on up to £1 million/year), CGT deferral and loss relief, but investments are high-risk and illiquid.

 - ETF — Exchange Traded Fund